biyonka/malarialnetworks/README.md

      alt="Artificial-landscape"
      width = "200">

-The goal of this project is to develop a geographically-constrained community detection algorithm for directed networks, and simulate its feasibility as a tool for increasing the mosquito mortality of targeted intervention methods.
+The goal of this project is to develop a geographically-constrained community detection algorithm for directed networks, and simulate its feasibility as a tool for increasing mosquito mortality in targeted intervention methods.

 ## News